Lesson 4: Creating a Chart Report

 Be sure that JinfonetGourmetJava.cat is specified as the current catalog because it is the catalog we use in this track.
 For information about specifying this catalog, see Task 1, Step 2 and 3 of Lesson 1.

 - In the Data screen of the Chart Wizard dialog box, select the query AnnualSalesbyRegion from the Queries node of Data Source 1 and then select Next.

 - In the Type screen, keep the default chart type Clustered Bar 2-D, then select Next.

 In this chart, we want to display the region name on the category (X) axis, and annual sales of each region on the value (Y) axis.
-However, as the region names are too long to display completely on the category axis, we want to create a formula here to just get the abbreviations of the region names.
+However, as the region names are too long to be displayed completely on the category axis, we will create a formula here to just get the abbreviations of the region names.